 I also wrote a few frantic emails to OWL pleading with them to add video as soon as possible.
 OWL responded by promising to move their beta video option to go live by end April or May, 2020.

-And I explored the feasibility of moving all of Couples In Step confidential client information from OWL to a Canadian company that was compliant with Canadian health information storage laws in order to access those platforms video capabilities.
+Over the past few weeks I have explored the feasibility of moving all of Couples In Step confidential client information from OWL to a Canadian on-line practice management software company both compliant with Canadian health information storage laws and video capability.
 However the cost of tech and admin support, mental focus required, and the amount of time that it would take to make such a move at this time is not possible.

 Main issue with Canadian vs American video platforms